Tamarind, Imli, Nutrition value of tamarind

 Tamarind

 Tamarind is antiseptic, mild laxative, and digestive.
 Gargles with tamarind water is recommended for a sore throat.
 Being highly acidic, it gives a cooling effct ot our body in summers.
-It is believed to boost metabolism.
+It is believed to boost " />

 Tamarind is an excellent polish for brass and copper items.